A quick word about employee engagement

 - Support remote workers

-Management get to see a ‘mood map’ for either the whole company or individual teams.
-This is a visual representation of how teams are feeling and shows what direction those feelings are moving in.
-Nailted also sends out a monthly e-mail to management showing which are the best and worst performing areas and how they’ve improved or got worse during the month.
+Nailted provides mood maps for individuals, teams and the whole company.
+The mood maps are compiled from the answers to the standard questions being emailed out to staff.
+It’s a visual representation of how teams are feeling and shows what direction those feelings are moving in.
+Nailted also sends a monthly e-mail to management showing which are the best and worst performing areas and how they’ve improved or got worse during the month.

 Does Nailted work?